PHPOffice/PhpSpreadsheet/docs/topics/pivot-tables.md

 ## Support

+PhpSpreadsheet can:

-PhpSpreadsheet can currently **read the definition** of pivot tables that already exist in an Xlsx file into a read-only object model.
-It exposes the pivot table's name, where it is placed on the sheet, the source data it draws from, and how its fields are laid out.
+- **read the definition** of pivot tables that already exist in an Xlsx file into a read-only object model (name, location, source data, field layout);

-It does not yet recalculate, render, create or modify pivot tables.
-When a loaded spreadsheet is saved, existing pivot tables (their table, cache definition and cache records parts) are preserved unchanged, so a load/save round-trip no longer discards them; the read model is purely for inspection.
+- **preserve** those pivot tables through a load/save round-trip (their table, cache definition and cache records parts are written back unchanged);
+- **create** a new pivot table from a range of source data.

+Created pivot tables are written with *refresh on load* set, so the spreadsheet application computes and lays out the value cells when the file is opened.
+PhpSpreadsheet does not itself recalculate or render the pivot, and does not yet support page/report filters, grouping or modifying an existing (loaded) pivot table.

 ## Reading pivot tables